sgutierr/camel-rabbitmq/README.md

-# REST API to RabbitMQusing Camel
+# REST API to RabbitMQ using Camel

 This is a step by step guide about how to create a Camel integration straightfordward which sends the body payload recieved in REST API endpoint to a RabbitMQ exchange.
 ![](docs/diagramrest2rabbit.png)